carlosakkar/carlosakkar.github.io/index.md

   <summary>Abstract</summary>

   <br />
   I study a matching market á la Azevedo and Leshno (2016), with two colleges and a continuum of students.
 Students are vertically differentiated in their ``promise''; both colleges prefer students with higher promise.
 Colleges are vertically differentiated over their (i) prestige and (ii) quality investments; students' preferences over these pairs are identical.
 There is aggregate uncertainty over colleges' capacities.
 I show that the Boston mechanism might leave both colleges better off relative to a mechanism that produces the unique ex post stable outcome, such as Deferred Acceptance.
-The college with lower prestige benefits from an _allocative effect_: it attracts promising students its rival could have enrolled as the safe option.
-The college with greater prestige benefits from a _competitive effect_: by conceding some promising students to its rival, it attenuates competition for the most promising ones.
+The college with lower prestige benefits from an <em>allocative effect</em>: it attracts promising students its rival could have enrolled as the safe option.
+The college with greater prestige benefits from a <em>competitive effect</em>: by conceding some promising students to its rival, it attenuates competition for the most promising ones.
 I discuss how my finding can explain long-standing frictions in global college admission mechanisms.

 </details>
 <br />